Travel Gift Guide

 There are a lot of Bluetooth speakers on the market, and I’ve tried many of them.
 The Sony simply has the best sound quality for its size, and the battery lasts up to 12 hours!

-Maybe not be something you actually bring with you traveling, a fun desk globe is a perfect accessory to show off inside the home of a travel addict.
+Can’t travel right now?
+A stylish desk globe is a perfect accessory to inspire future trips for the travel addict who works from home.
 The Antique Ocean Desk Globe is a quirky conversation piece and wanderlust-inspiring planning tool for your next travel adventure.

-Your favorite traveler can day-dream about exploring Africa, South America, Central Asia, or any other destination from the comfort of their desk at work or at home.
-I’m planning new adventures looking at this thing right now!
+Your favorite traveler can day-dream about exploring Africa, South America, Central Asia, or any other destination from the comfort of their desk.
+I’m already planning new adventures just looking at this thing right now!

 Packing cubes!
 The best way to keep your luggage organized.
 My personal favorites are these from Eagle Creek.
 They weigh almost nothing and can hold a lot of clothing.